 Recent News and Announcements

-In January of 2018 Scott will be traveling to PyeongChang, Korea to provide climbing and rigging services in support of the 2018 Winter Olympics.
-Down days will be spent sampling the local back country and side country ski terrain, and Korean BBQ!
+In January of 2018 Scott will be traveled to PyeongChang, Korea to provide climbing and rigging services in support of the 2018 Winter Olympics.
+Down days were be spent sampling the local back country and side country ski terrain, and Korean BBQ!

 Summer of 2017 was a busy season for everyone at ALPS LLC.
 Throughout June, July and August ALPS staff provided staff training and climbing instruction to local summer camps, led programs for Clemson University, provided self-rescue training for Georgia Tech’s outdoor recreation program.
 Travel included successful trips in the Cascades, Tetons, Canadian Rockies and British Columbia.